yammr/yammr-backend/Readme.md

 Users may flag a post for review if they feel the post does not meet Yammr's community guidelines.
 Flagged posts may be reviewed by moderators or deleted entirely.

+If the post received too many flags then the AutoModerator will delete this post automagically.
 ##### Endpoint: `/post/flag`
 ##### Endpoint type: `POST`
 ##### Expected body: